 Children create something from the recyclable treasure they find on their treasure hunt.
 These websites have some great ideas if they need some inspiration:

-Wastebuster is not responsible for the content on external, third party websites and recommends parental supervision to ensure the content and craft recommendations are age appropriate and suitable for home learning.
+Wastebuster is not responsible for the content on external, third-party websites.
+We recommend parental supervision to ensure the content and craft recommendations are age-appropriate and suitable for home learning.